-5 Things You Should Do Before Your Child Starts A New School Year
+5 Things to do Before Your Child Goes to School

-Everyone remembers the feeling of going back to school.
-Some look forward to it, many dread it, and for others it may be their first year of school, bringing nerves, tears, and sometimes tantrums.
+We all remember the feeling of going back to school.
+Your child may be looking forward to it, they may dread it, or 2021 could even be their first year of school, bringing nerves, tears, and sometimes tantrums.
 After a big break filled with fun and adventure, returning to school can be difficult.

 To ensure your child has a smooth transition back to school, there are things you can do to help prepare them for the challenge.
-Below is a list for parents and caregivers that should help make the start of the new school year a little easier:
+Here’s a quick list for you that should help make the start of the new school year a little easier:

 1. Talk about school with your child

 It may sound simple, but by encouraging your child to start a conversation about school, you allow them to express their emotions – both excitement and fear - and in so doing develop a healthy relationship with their school experience.
 It also means if they do have fears you can provide support and track their progress.

 2. Work on your child’s ability to listen and follow instructions, communicate needs, share information…

 Whether your child is starting school or is in the midst of it, it’s important to evaluate their skills.
 These behaviours will reflect how they manage in class, so it’s helpful to identify areas that need improvement.
 Click here for a list of skills and knowledge that will help your child if they are starting school for the first time.

 3. Pens, notebooks, glue, scissors – you know the drill.

 Carry out the standard stationary check and consider getting your child involved this year.
 Get them to manage the stationary list when you go shopping to top up supplies.
 You promote independence, organisation and responsibility by making them manage this themselves, so get creative with how you’ll attack it this year.